Skip to content

 What if I do delivery or catering with my own vehicles?

-If employees use personal vehicles for deliveries or catering, you need Hired & Non-Owned Auto coverage (starting around $300/year).
-If you own delivery vehicles, you'll need Commercial Auto insurance.
-Third-party delivery apps (DoorDash, Uber Eats) typically provide their own coverage for their drivers.
+If employees use personal vehicles for deliveries or catering, you need hired & non-owned auto coverage (starting around $300 per year).
+If you own delivery vehicles, you'll need commercial auto.
+Third-party delivery apps typically provide their own coverage for their drivers.

 AM Best is the world's oldest and most trusted insurance rating agency, founded in 1899.
 They evaluate insurance companies' financial strength and ability to pay claims.